 Practical Next Steps

-To explore a structured path for uncovering deeper drives, you can learn more about Dan Millman’s approach via the Life Purpose App.
+To explore a structured path for uncovering deeper drives, learn more about Dan Millman’s approach via the Life Purpose App.

 Quick Q&A (Concise Answers to Common User Questions)